CedricM9/SPH-Surface-Reconstruction/README.md

 # SPH-Surface-Reconstruction
-This software was co-developed by [CedricM9](https://github.com/CedricM9), [cm314](https://github.com/cm314), and [HKMueller](https://github.com/HKMueller) as a part of our Computational Engineering Science B.S degree at the RWTH Aachen.
+This software was co-developed by [CedricM9](https://github.com/CedricM9), [cm314](https://github.com/cm314) and [HKMueller](https://github.com/HKMueller) as a part of our Computational Engineering Science B.Sc. degree at the RWTH Aachen.

 ---
 ### Overview